-This website provides a central reference for my writing.
+This website provides a central reference for, and explanation of, my writing.

-- the “About” page explains my Christian perspective and motivation
+- “About” explains my Christian perspective and motivation

-- the “Blog” page accesses my ongoing comment regarding more personal concerns which nevertheless have broader significance – to date that concerns the philosophy, direction and management of the University of Oxford
+- “Blog” accesses comment regarding more personal concerns which nevertheless have broader significance, most notably the philosophy, direction and management of the University of Oxford whose motto Dominus illuminatio mea requires substantial restoration

-- the “Historiography” page reflects my personal thoughts about the discipline of History – its use and abuse
+- “Historiography” recounts my personal thoughts about the discipline of History – its use and abuse

-- the “Simplicity” page concerns abuse of Complexity by the practitioners of complexity, the “experts”
+- “Simplicity” concerns the abuse of Complexity by the practitioners of complexity, the “experts”

-- the “ABC” page flags up the critical role played by our minds, highlighting the need to be self aware and responsible
+- “ABC” flags up the critical role played by our minds, highlighting the vital need to be self aware and responsible

 “Expat for Brexit” began in early 2016 as a contribution to the Brexit Referendum debate.
 I took there a more historical and philosophical approach to Brexit.
 Despite being a British expat living in France, I saw no reason to fear Brexit.
 Indeed my view was that Brexit should be embraced in order to restore the English/British constitutional and legal tradition which I regard as superior to the Continental version derived from the French statist, dirigiste, deductive approach.
 The reality of Brexit has proved my confidence and view correct – so far.
 The UK has yet to eradicate the entire EU culture and the associated corpus of law from its constitutional and legal thinking, as well as from the culture which informs the administration of government.